 You can reduce the overall risk of media failure by following the 3-2-1 rule.
 It suggests preparing three copies of your files on two different media with one copy saved off-site.

 When you update your software, it sometimes causes backup failure.
-The new software might activate the firewall, something your data backup storage in Hagerstown might not support.
+The new software might activate the firewall, something your data backup storage near Hagerstown might not support.
 If this happens, your backup is likely to fail.

 Another potential issue involves misconfiguration.
 As new backup software programs get developed, they also tend to become more complex.
 If you check off the wrong option while initiating the process, it might lead to backup failure.

 If you oversee the backup process yourself, you need to choose which files to copy carefully.
 Every time you make changes to your database and network, you should double-check the files you want to be backed up.

 Backups count on the reliability of Hagerstown’s data backup storage infrastructure.
 But given how many types of infrastructure might be involved in an organization’s data storage backup strategies, it increases the data’s vulnerability.